SocketLabs Onboarding Experience

 Challenge:

 During onboarding testing , some users were dropping out of the wizard before completing integration or sending their first email.
-This created risk of churn, as they never experienced the value of the platform, users ended right back to what the first problem was, an empty dashboard with no data..
+This created risk of churn, as they never experienced the value of the platform.

 Solution: